Local reminiscence in the PXP model: The state

 We are now interested in understanding the behavior of this state at the local level by using the local fidelity $\mathcal{F}_\mathcal{S}(t)$ between the initial and the time-evolved reduced density matrices, searching for \textit{local reminiscence}.
 We investigate local memory behavior in the crossover from ergodic ($\theta = 0$) to scarred ($\theta = \pi/2$) dynamics.
 As subsystem $\mathcal{S}$, we can consider either a single site $j$ or a finite block of sites $[1, \ell]$.
 We refer to the fidelity in Eq.~\eqref{eq:F_s} as local when $\ell \ll L$.

 In Figs.~\ref{fig:local_theta+}(a) and~\ref{fig:local_theta+}(b) we examine the dynamical behavior of $\mathcal{F}_{1-\rm site}(t)$.
 Fig.~\ref{fig:local_theta+}(a) reports the analysis of the dynamics for fixed $L=20$ and varying $\theta$.
 The two asymptotic values of $\theta$, $\theta=0$ and $\theta=\pi/2$, exhibit distinctly different behaviors.
-For $\theta=0$, the system rapidly relaxes to a value significantly lower than one, while for $\theta=\pi/2$, as in the case of the global dynamics, it undergoes strong oscillations that, in magnitude, are much smaller than those observed for $\theta=0$.
+For $\theta=0$, the system approximately relaxes to a value significantly lower than one, with small oscillations around this value; while, for $\theta=\pi/2$, as in the case of the global dynamics, it undergoes strong oscillations that, in magnitude, are much smaller than those observed for $\theta=0$.
+Thus, while the system initialized in $\ket{\boldsymbol{0}}$ rapidly loses its global memory and thermalizes, its local behavior is markedly different: the local equilibrium state remains unexpectedly close to the initial one, even more so than in the Nèel case.
+In an idealized scenario where the Nèel state coherently oscillates between $\ket{\mathbb{Z}_2}$ and $\ket{\mathbb{Z}_2'}$, the local state would alternate between $\ket{0}_j$ and $\ket{1}_j$, causing the local fidelity to swing between $1$ and $0$; bulk effects and unequal level spacings reduce this to oscillations around $\sim0.5$.
+By contrast, this result highlights that the homogeneous state explores a much smaller portion of the local Hilbert space, which keeps its local fidelity significantly higher.
 As $\theta$ varies, the dynamics undergo a crossover between these two regimes, which is more clearly captured by the local fidelity than by its global counterpart.
 In fact, as $\theta$ increases, we observe how the stable behavior at $\theta=0$ gradually transitions into oscillatory dynamics, with $\theta=\pi/4$ representing the point where the global fidelity dynamics is a mixture of both asymptotic regimes.
 We define $(\overline{\mathcal{D}_{1\textrm{-site}}^{\rm max}})_t = \frac{1}{t} \int_0^t \left( \frac{1}{L} \sum_{j=1}^L \mathcal{D}_j^{\rm max}(t') \right) dt'$, the time average of the maximum trace distance between the initial and evolved $j$-site reduced states, averaged over the chain.
 At long times ($t = 100$), we obtain $(\overline{\mathcal{D}_{1\text{-site}}^{\rm max}})_{t=100} \approx 0.525,\, 0.496,\, 0.681$ for the initial states $\ket{\boldsymbol{0}},\, \ket{\Theta_+(\pi/4)},\, \ket{\mathbb{Z}_2}$, respectively.
 For comparison, we note that the trace distance between two states far in the Bloch sphere such as $\ket{0}$ and $\frac{1}{\sqrt{2}}(\ket{0} + \ket{1})$ is $0.5$; thus, during this dynamics, the local state remains substantially different from the initial one even at late times.
 In Fig.~\ref{fig:local_theta+}(b), we study the dynamics of $\mathcal{F}_{1-\rm site}$ for different values of $L$, observing that it remains strongly oscillatory and erratic for all the values of $L$.
 The difference between system sizes is characterized by an apparent stabilization of the oscillations at intermediate time scales, with this stabilization lasting longer for larger $L$.
-After this stabilization, the oscillations restart, but without any clear scaling behavior with respect to the system size.
+The latter, common to all system sizes, reflects the behavior in the thermodynamic limit.
+Oscillations restart when finite-size effects emerge, and so depending on $L$.